 Grade 1 Curriculum

-AACPS embraces a balanced approach to literacy instruction at the elementary level; whole language and phonics instruction are both valued.
+The AACPS literacy curriculum provides students with explicit instruction in language comprehension and word recognition.
 A compilation of learning blocks work in tandem to address the variety of needs of developing readers and writers.
 These include:

 Shared Reading is an interactive reading experience that helps build a community of readers.
 During Shared Reading, students read the book with the teacher.
 A variety of big books and poetry are used to engage students in repeated readings.
 As they read or reread the book, the teacher models reading, thinking and asking questions about the book to support the skills and strategies needed to become successful readers.

 AACPS uses two different foundational literacy skills programs: Fountas & Pinnell Phonics, Spelling and Word Study System and Wilson Fundations.
 Data from an early literacy skills screening is used to place students in the program that best meets their unique needs.
 Both programs provide instruction that is aligned to the Common Core State Standards.

 Wilson Fundations uses a multisensory approach (using more than one sense at the same time) to teach beginning reading and spelling skills.
 Wilson Fundations teaches students to use sounds, letters, and words in reading and writing.
 Students receive direct instruction from the teacher in a whole or small group setting in order to learn new skills and practice previously taught skills.

 Foundational Literacy Skills-Fountas & Pinnell Phonics, Spelling and Word Study